Do This if You Are Sore from Cooking + Tempeh Cubano Sandwich (oil-free)

 Language warning: This video has a few F bombs.

 I told you she was amazing.
 I didn’t even care that she got me naked!
 Do those things, okay?
-They will help you get through your weekly batching so you can reap all the benefits of eating a super healthy Whole Food Plant Based diet.
+They will help you get through your weekly batching so you can reap all the benefits of eating a super healthy Whole-Food Plant-Based diet.
 I’m talkin’ cancer prevention, kick-ass immune system, lower cholesterol and blood pressure, leaner body, glowing skin, more energy – so many reasons to fuel your gorgeous body with life sustaining plants!

 After you watch the video, tell me in the comments below the moves you are going to incorporate into your batching.
 If you’ve already tried some of these moves, I want to hear about that too.
 Talk to me is what I’m saying!